actualbudget/actual/docs/experimental/tracking-budget.md

 1. Assign the amount of income you expect to receive in the current month.
 2. Assign the amount of money you need for each of your categories.

-Once completing these two tasks for the month, you will see the budgeted totals in the monthly header in gray.
+Upon completion of these two tasks for the month, you will see the budgeted totals in the monthly header in gray.
 The expected savings you will incur for the month will show up in the **Projected Savings** field for the current or future month.
 When you receive new income or spend from your categories, enter those transactions in the account registers.
 Your budget is not static, so there will be times when you do not have enough budgeted for your spending.
 When one of your categories is overdrawn, increase the budgeted amount for that category so it is 0 or greater.

-## The monthly summary explained
+## The Monthly Summary Explained

 As you can see in the following example, your total budgeted items show in the right hand side of the summary for both your **Income** and **Expenses** and your actual expenses and income are totaled in the left hand side of the summary.
 The **Projected Savings** field is calculated from your budgeted income minus budgeted expenses, so expect the **Projected Savings** to decrease when covering overspending.